runtimeverification/evm-semantics/include/kframework/foundry.md

 Perform the call.
 If the event is not available in the current scope (e.g. if we are using an interface, or an external smart contract), we can define the event ourselves with an identical event signature.

-There are 2 signatures:

-Without checking the emitter address: Asserts the topics match without checking the emitting address.
-With address: Asserts the topics match and that the emitting address matches.
+`foundry.call.expectEmit` and `foundry.call.expectEmitAddr` are the rules which intercept the calls from the cheat code interface.

 ```{.k .bytes}
     rule [foundry.call.expectEmit]: